SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 Apparently this whole horrific scene has become a tourist attraction.
 Maybe that's good, rehabilitating ugly things in the past?
 Tour guides lead people to the bridge, which I admit is quite scenic and has quite a bit of artwork.
-Then they tell the tourists that touching St Jan or the queen either brings good luck or ensures one will return to Prague.
+Then they tell the tourists that touching St Jan or the Queen Sophia either brings good luck or ensures one will return to Prague.
 Also, people like dogs, so they pet the dog because apparently it's easier to reach.
 Shown here is a view of 2 tourists doing exactly that, with a view of the whole statue above the plaques.
 (Did you remember we've thus far only been talking about 2